nphorsley59/reference-materials/README.md

 PyCharm is a hybrid platform developed by JetBrains as an IDE for Python.
 It provides users with a beginner-friendly, streamlined development environment. <br>

 ### Vim/NeoVim
 Vim/NeoVim are highly configurable text editors built on Unix Vi that can be used for Python development.
 With proper configuration, they can be a fast and powerful alternative to an IDE.
-The primary difference between Vim and NeoVim is the language used for extension and configuration; Vim relies on Vimscript while NeoVim leverages Lua. <br>
+The primary difference between Vim and NeoVim is which language is used for extension and configuration; Vim relies on Vimscript while NeoVim leverages Lua. <br>

 ### Additional Resources
 [https://intellipaat.com/blog/what-is-pycharm/](https://intellipaat.com/blog/what-is-pycharm/) <br>